 - Regulatory compliance.

-Security concerns remain the number one roadblock to an all-perfect storage solution.
-That’s why businesses love GAT , the most comprehensive Cloud Security and Data Analysis tools for Google Workspace and Chrome.
+Today, security concerns still remain the number one roadblock to an all-perfect storage solution.
+That’s why businesses love GAT, the most comprehensive Cloud Security and Data Analysis toolset for Google Workspace and Chrome environments.

 What is Online Backup and when should you use it?

-Online backup (also known as cloud backup) is more about disaster recovery than storage.
+Online backup (also known as cloud backup) is more of a disaster recovery solution than storage technology.